allegheny-computer-science-102-f2019/lab05-banana/writing/report.md

 Kandel, Abraham, Horst Bunke, and Mark Last, eds.
 Applied graph theory in computer vision and pattern recognition.
 Springer Science & Business Media, 2007.

+NetworkX Reference PDF

+1. As the nature of this source is a reference PDF and not necessarily an academic article, the importance of this source is the documentation regarding the NetworkX package.
+NetworkX will serve as the foundation for our graph and network generation and manipulation.

+2. Using NetworkX for the foundational data structure will enable our group to focus our efforts on using graph theory to solve relevant problems.
+This is opposed to spending time creating the underlying data structure and necessary code for displaying said structure.

+3. NetworkX directly represents an application of graph theory and network structure as well as serving as experience learning from a Python3 library.

+4. NetworkX contains a plethora of methods and algorithms involving the manipulation of graphs and networks.
+This is deliberately vague as there are a variety of applicable algorithms dealing with networks with an equally diverse set of network properties (i.e. determining the order of a graph, sink nodes, Eulerian Trails, etc).

+5. NetworkX, as it is the foundation for our graph generation, also contains a multitude of mathematical methods involving the representation, optimization, and manipulation of graph theory applications.
+A possible example would include a mathematical equation that references vertex data in order to determine the maximum order given a number of vertices.

+6. Graph theory in general provides experience and insight pertaining to UI/UX in the case of end users directly interacting with a visual, mutable graph.

+7. Once again, graph theory has been a major class focus, which is the main motivation for our team including NetworkX in our project.

+NetworkX Developers.
+“NetworkX.”
+NetworkX, networkx.github.io/.

 #### (Note: Did you remember to add your names and the team name to this document!?!)